top of page

 Named after the renowned astronaut and physicist, the Sally Ride Science Academy is an initiative by UC San Diego.
 The Sally Ride Science Academy provides opportunities for students in grades 3-12 to explore various STEM roles, including space explorer and computer engineer.
 This program offers both in-person and online workshops over four weeks.
 Popular workshops encompass iOS Programming, Messy Discoveries, and Tiny Houses, with a specific focus on aerospace engineering through the Space Out workshop.
 Faculty at the University of California San Diego will lead the program, ensuring a fulfilling academic experience for all participants, particularly for high school students interested in pursuing careers in STEM fields.

-GPA of 3.4 or higher on a 4.0 scale is recommended.
+Eligibility: High school freshmen, sophomores, and juniors with a GPA of 3.4 or higher on a 4.0 scale are eligible.

 USC Viterbi's SHINE students have the chance to join a research team for seven weeks.
 In a team, you can discover how engineering addresses our real-world problems in various fields, including aerospace.
 Students will work in experimental lab work or computational research while pursuing lab projects of cutting-edge technology.
 In addition, the community of SHINE is incredibly strong, as social and intellectual networking, college prep tips, and extensive experience in science communication will be provided.